-2007/32/EC of June 1, 2007 amending Annex VI to Directive 96/48/EC of the Council on the Interoperability of the Trans-European high-speed railway system and amending Annex VI to Directive 2001/16/EC of the European Parliament and the Council, on the Interoperability of the Trans-European high-speed railway system; 2008/57/EC of June 17, 2008 on interoperability of the rail system within the Community, into force as of June 19, 2010 (repealing Directives 96/48/EC and 2001/16/EC from 19 July 2010).
-Directive (EU) 2016/797, article 58: "Article 58 - Repeal - Directive 2008/57/EC, as amended by the Directives listed in Annex V, Part A, is repealed with effect from 16 June 2020, without prejudice to the obligations of the Member States relating to the time limits for the transposition into national law of the Directives set out in Annex V, Part B. References to the repealed Directive shall be construed as references to this Directive and shall be read in accordance with the correlation table in Annex VI. " 2012/34/EU of 21 November 2012 establishing a single European railway area REGULATION No 1371/2007 on rail passengers' rights and obligations 2016/364 of 1 July 2015 Classification of the reaction to fire performance of construction products 2016/797 of 11 May 2016 on the interoperability of the rail system within the European Union
+2007/32/EC of June 1, 2007 amending Annex VI to Directive 96/48/EC of the Council on the Interoperability of the Trans-European high-speed railway system and amending Annex VI to Directive 2001/16/EC of the European Parliament and the Council, on the Interoperability of the Trans-European high-speed railway system; on interoperability of the rail system within the Community, into force as of Jun 2010 (repealing Directives 96/48/EC and 2001/16/EC from 19 July 2010).
+Directive (EU) 2016/797, article 58: "Article 58 - Repeal - Directive 2008/57/EC, a amended by the Directives listed in Annex V, Part A, is repealed with effect from June 2020, without prejudice to the obligations of the Member States relating time limits for the transposition into national law of the Directives set out in Ar Part B. References to the repealed Directive shall be construed as references to Directive and shall be read in accordance with the correlation table in Annex V 2012/34/EU of 21 November 2012 establishing a single European railway area REGULATION No 1371/2007 on rail passengers' rights and obligations 2016/364 of 1 July 2015 Classification of the reaction to fire performance of construction products 2016/797 of 11 May 2016 on the interoperability of the rail system within the European Union